stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-the-us-government-stole-the-black-hills-.md

-“It’s absolutely completely a U-turn,” says Taylor Gunhammer, a member of the Oglala Lakota Nation and a local environmental organizer with NDN Collective.&nbsp;
+“It’s absolutely, completely a U-turn,” said Taylor Gunhammer, a member of the Oglala Lakota Nation and a local environmental organizer with NDN Collective.

 The timber industry is cheering.
-“The Intermountain Forest Association applauds the recent Executive Order and Secretarial Memo,” said Ben Wudtke of that trade association.
-“As an industry, we care deeply about the management and sustainability of forests and are proud to play a role in that process.”&nbsp;
+“The Intermountain Forest Association applauds the recent executive order and secretarial memo,” said Ben Wudtke of that trade association.
+“As an industry, we care deeply about the management and sustainability of forests and are proud to play a role in that process.”

-Yet there’s a big irony: Trump’s push is unlikely to greatly increase timber production.
+Yet there’s a big irony — President Trump’s push is unlikely to greatly increase timber production.
 The reason is simple: “We don’t have that many big trees left,” said Dave Mertz, who retired from the U.S. Forest Service in 2017 after 32 years and has since evolved into a conservationist.